 - Internal repairs that are not an emergency

-We will be unable to carry out jobs that need two or more operatives if social distancing cannot be guaranteed; and we will not be fitting aids and adaptations recommended by occupational therapy.
+We are unable to carry out jobs that need two or more operatives if social distancing cannot be guaranteed; and we will not be fitting aids and adaptations recommended by occupational therapy.

 We are providing an emergency service to residents.

 Caretakers will be changing their duties to focus on key tasks, such as ensuring fire safety.
 We will assess the needs of each block and estate weekly according to staff availability and service requirements.
-Caretakers are currrently focusing on these key areas:
+Caretakers are focusing on the following key areas:

 - Increased cleaning of areas such as communal entry doors, lifts, door handles and banisters